MicrosoftDocs/azure-dev-docs/articles/python/get-started-app-chat-document-security-trimming.md

     :::image type="content" source="./media/get-started-app-chat-document-security-trimming/azd-deployment-output.png" alt-text="Screenshot of chat app in browser showing several suggestions for chat input and the chat text box to enter a question.":::

 1. Agree to the app authentication pop-up.
-1. When the chat app displays, notice in the top right corner, your user is signed in.
+1. When the chat app is displayed, notice in the top right corner that your user is signed in.
 1. Open **Developer settings** and notice both these options are selected and greyed out (disabled for change).

     * **Use oid security filter**